Joyce245/AirBnB_clone_v2/web_static/README.md

-This is my readme file
+This part of the AriBnB clone is the web static part where we will create HTML and CSS styling